Admission Requirements

 The language proficiency certificates should have been taken no longer than two years before the application deadline.

-Australia, Ireland, Canada (except those educated at universities in Quebec), New Zealand, United Kingdom, United States of America.
-And:
+• Australia, Ireland, Canada (except those educated at universities in Quebec), New Zealand, United Kingdom, United States of America.

 • Applicants from these countries should upload their passport (again) in the specific section in the application database.